-Caretaker, Pregnancy and Medical Leave may be taken intermittently or on a reduced schedule if medically necessary.
-Human Resources may require an employee to furnish a statement from a medical practitioner that supports the need for the leave.
-Human Resources may also require this statement to provide information on when the employee will be able to return to work, including any restrictions on the employee's return to work.
+If an employee is using leave under this section for themselves, Human Resources may also require this statement to provide information on when the employee will be able to return to work, including any restrictions on the employee's return to work.
 Up to 12 weeks may be taken only once in each calendar year.
-See also "Parental Leave" listed above.
+See also "Parental Leave," on page 36.
 A covered military service member or person caring for a covered military service member may also take Military Service Member Leave provided that the leaves are not combined for the same occurrence.

-Leave taken under paragraphs 1 or 2 must begin within twelve months of the birth or adoption, except that, in cases where the child must remain in the hospital longer than the mother, the leave must begin within twelve months after the child leaves the hospital.
+Leave taken under paragraphs 1 or 2 must begin within twelve months of the birth or adoption, except that, in cases where the child must remain in the hospital longer than the employee, the leave must begin within twelve months after the child leaves the hospital.
+Caretaker, Pregnancy and Medical Leave is not reduced by any period of leave taken for prenatal care medical appointments.